-Alvaro Cencini is Full Professor of Economics at the University of Lugano, Switzerland, where he holds the Chair of Monetary Economics.
+Alvaro Cencini is Professor Emeritus of Economics at the University of Lugano, Switzerland, where he holds the Chair of Monetary Economics.
 He is also the co-Director of the Research Laboratory in Monetary Economics (REMLab) at the Centre for Banking Studies in Lugano, and an external member of the Centre d’études monétaires et financières of the University of Burgundy, Dijon, France.
 He has a D.phil degree of the University of Fribourg and a Ph.D. degree of the London School of Economics, London.
 Among his main publications are: Time and the Macroeconomic Analysis of Income (Pinter Publishers and St. Martin’s Press; 1984, Bloomsbury, 2013), Money, Income and Time (Pinter Publishers, 1988; Bloomsbury 2013), External Debt Servicing.
 A Vicious Circle (Pinter Publishers, 1991, co-authored with Bernard Schmitt), Monetary Theory, National and International (Routledge, 1995, reprinted 1997), Inflation and Unemployment (Routledge 1996, co-edited with Mauro Baranzini), Monetary Macroeconomics.
 A New Approach (Routledge, 2001, reprinted 2014), Macroeconomic Foundations of Macroeconomics (Routledge 2005, reprinted 2007).
-He is also the authors of several contributions to books and peer- reviewed journals.
+Bernard Schmitt's Quantum Macroeconomic Analysis (Routledge 2022) He is also the authors of several contributions to books and peer- reviewed journals.
 See also www.quantum-macroeconomics.info.

 Alvaro Cencini´s main line of research for the past 30 years has been in the field of monetary macroeconomics.
 From the analysis of the banking nature of money to that of the process of capital accumulation, he has contributed to Bernard Schmitt´s research programme, placing particular emphasis on a critical reappraisal of classical and neoclassical monetary analyses, as well as of Keynes´s theory.